Darkbblue/generic-diffusion-feature/README.md

 - `feature_resize`: Setting this argument to >1 will compress the width and height of extracted features, for low memory/disk users.
 - `control`: Add ControlNet to the diffusion model.
 Check `feature/components/controlnet.py` for available options.
 - `attention`: Add aggregated attention score maps to feature extraction.
 We now support directly indicate score maps using `xxx-cross/self-map` in the layer param.
 This option is only kept here to be compatible with some previous codes.
+- `train_unet`: Set this as True to keep all features not detached from the computation graph, so that you can train the diffusion model with some downstream supervision.
+This requires very large VRAM.

 Below are the arguments of `extract()`:
 - `prompts`: Pass the output of `encode_prompt()` here.